 Below you will find the answers to those questions about NRS that are most frequently raised by State and local adult education staff.

-This section is periodically updated by the Office of Vocational and Adult Education, U.S. Department of Education.
+This section is periodically updated by the Office of Career, Technical and Adult Education, U.S. Department of Education.

 A. The National Reporting System (NRS) is the accountability system for the Federally funded adult education program, mandated by the Workforce Investment Act (WIA).
 The NRS includes student measures to describe adult education students, program participation and assessment of the impact of adult education instruction, methodologies for collecting the measures, reporting forms and procedures, and training and technical assistance activities to assist states in collecting the measures.